Updated January 28, 2019

 New this year: park staff will be grooming one side of the Rainy Lake Recreation Trail that connects Minnesota Highway 11 with the Rainy Lake Visitor Center for classical cross-country skiing.
 While one side of the trail will include a set ski track, the other side will remian ungroomed for snowshoeing, winter walking and other non-motorized winter activities.

-Black Bay Ski Trail - If ice conditions allow, skiers can access the Black Bay Ski Trail network by skiing across the frozen surface of Black Bay to the trailhead.
+Black Bay Ski Trail - Skiers can access the Black Bay Ski Trail network by skiing across the frozen surface of Black Bay to the trailhead.
 No road is plowed.

 Blind Ash Bay Trail, Oberholtzer Trail, Sullivan Bay Trail, Rainy Lake Recreation Trail- Open with minimal snow